tunel-apps/tunel/README.md

 Should there be an init/check command that sniffs what is available on a cluster?
 E.g., singularity, sbatch, sinfo, module load, etc.
 Create "tunel" command over

-- applications - how to define a set we can run?
-E.g., to launch a container on a node and expose the port TODO NEXT
 - should be able to interact with whatever APIs available on the cluster (and detect what is there?)
-- should have suite of applications you can install (e.g., pull containers)
-- so we need metadata for those containers - can they go in shpc?
-- should tunel use shpc to pull / run containers, or just do on the fly?
 - tunel alone should open UI that feels like cloud
-- update htcondor to use Python API

 ## Developer Environments